An Empirical Study on Information Extraction using Large Language Models: Robustness Analysis

 \subsection{Frequency of Target Types}

 The real-world data usually exhibits a long-tailed distribution, i.e., the frequency of target types varies greatly, causing the models to perform much worse on uncommon/tail types than on common/head ones.
-Here target types include entity types, relation types, event types, etc. In this subsection, we investigate the impact of the ``frequency of target types'' on ChatGPT's performance on all IE sub-tasks.
-We select one dataset for each sub-task with the phenomenon of frequency differences, report the mean values of five different prompts on the head types and tail types under the zero-shot setting.
-See the Appendix~\ref{appendix: notes_head_tail} for details on how to distinguish head types and tail ones for each sub-task.
-The results are shown in Table~\ref{tab: robust_frequency_of_types}.
-It can be seen that \textbf{the performance of tail types is significantly worse than head types, only up to 75.9\% performance of head types.} On some sub-tasks, such as RE-RC and RE-Triplet, the performance of tail types is even lower than 15\% of head types' performance.
-We can conclude that \textbf{ChatGPT also suffers from the long-tail problem}.
+Here target types include entity types, relation types, event types, etc. In this subsection, we investigate the impact of the ``frequency of target types'' on GPT-4's performance on all IE sub-tasks.
+We select one dataset for each sub-task with the phenomenon of frequency differences and report the result of zero-shot prompts on the head types and tail types.
+For each dataset, We use a threshold $K$ to determine its head and tail types.
+The head types are those with more than $K$ training instances in the training set, while tail types are those with less than $K$ training instances.
+Take the entity type ``Person'' as an example, if the number of ``Person'' entities in the training set is more than the threshold $K$, then ``Person'' is a head type, and vice versa, it is a tail type.
+The values of $K$ corresponding to each dataset used in this section are listed in Table~\ref{tab: threshold_head_tail}.
+No datasets related to ABSA are shown here since ABSA tasks involve no types.